Eguagiebless/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print all groups of the current user
+change the owner of the file to user betty